WebDevStudios/custom-post-type-ui/readme.txt

 * Changed how settings are stored so that post types and taxonomies are in named array indexes.
 * Bug fixes not mentioned above.

-= 0.9.5 =
-* Revert 0.9.0 release until unfound bugs are fixed.

-= 0.9.0 =
-* See 1.0.0 list.
-This was reverted by 0.9.5 release.

-= 0.8.5 =
-* Fix issue with menu_postion being quoted in CPT get_code functionality.

-= 0.8.4 =
-* Fix issue with get code and post types/taxonomies that use a dash instead of underscore.
-Props Evan Mullins/circlecube.

-= 0.8.3 =
-* Dashicon support

-= 0.8.2 =
-* Fix with_front logic issue.

-= 0.8.1 =
-* Renamed menu entry to "CPT UI".
-* Fixes for potential "undefined index" WP DEBUG log notices.
-* Updated localization text files for text changes.
-* Updated and fixed output for "get code" and custom post types.
-* Updated and fixed output for "get code" and custom taxonomies.
-* Fixes "get code" function callback name conflict.
-* Added support for show_admin_column for WordPress 3.5+
-* Added support for map_meta_cap field in custom post types.
-* Prevent quotes in slug fields for Custom Post Types or Taxonomies.

-= 0.8 =
-* Added "with_front" support
-* Added menu icon support.
-Upload and save full URL from Media Library
-* Added General post formats support
-* Every string is translation ready
-* Better fallback options for new install that haven't created anything yet
-* More notes to help users with options
-* Code refactoring and cleanup
-* Fix for possible empty rewrite value
-* Fixed slashes issue with description field and taxonomy label fields
-* Fixed issue with capabilities input having two value attributes
-* Flush rewrite rules on deactivation
-* UI touchups
-* Updated screenshots.

-= 0.7.2 =
-* Added exclude_from_search support
-* Fixed display bug with capability type
-* Fixed JavaScript bug
-* Strict CPT name check
-* Code cleanup

-= 0.7.1 =
-* Fixed XSS security bug (props Duck)

-= 0.7 =
-* WordPress 3.1 support
-* Added has_archive and show_in_menu support
-* Added label for custom menu name
-* Updated plugin UI to be consistent with WordPress styles
-* Added "Get Code" feature to easily copy code used for post types and taxonomies (BETA)

 == Upgrade Notice ==

 = 1.3.0 =